dy/spect/README.md

 ### JSX?

-Spect is jQuery/hyperscript compatible and is able to create vdom or real dom, depending on current effect context.
+Spect is hyperscript compatible and is able to create vdom or real dom, depending on current effect context.
 To use JSX - provide babel pragma:

 ```js
 /* @jsx $ */